 There is no retry for anything except for HTTP and HTTPS.
 Everything else, we would sideline into that AWS SQS dead-letter queue, and only if we don’t desire to lose that message.
 But then, those endpoints have to be up and running to be ready to accept that message.

 AWS SNS delivers several benefits driving it a versatile choice for building and integrating loosely coupled, distributed systems:

 - Easygoing message delivery over numerous transport protocols

 - Quick, push-based delivery (it means no polling)

 - Straightforward APIs and effortless integration with your applications

 - Affordable, pay-as-you-go standard with no up-front fees

 What is push-based messaging?
 What is AWS SNS?
-I hope that we resolved that question and you have an excellent base to get started to use SNS.
+I hope we resolved that question and you have an excellent base to use SNS.
 The SNS also belongs to an essential service that helps us achieve high availability on AWS, where fundamental concepts are crucial in your Cloud journey.